Proposal for transduction between microwave and optical photons using $\mathrm{^{167}Er}$-doped yttrium orthosilicate: Introduction

 On the other hand, there are also some efforts to design transducers based on off-resonant approaches.
 In this regard, utilizing a Raman-like process, conversion of a microwave signal into the optical field at telecom wavelength has been demostrated in $^{168}$Er:YSO \cite{fernandez2019cavity,fernandez2015coherent}.
 Most recently, the same group proposed the use of an erbium chloride hexahydrate ($^{168}$Er Cl$_3$.6H$_2$O) crystal without disorder to design a transducer with enhanced ion densities, but small optical and spin broadening \cite{everts2019microwave}.
 The use of off-resonant approaches is not limited to rare-earth ions.
 Using a dark mode of the collective spin excitations, microwave to optical transfer of quantum states has also been discussed for nitrogen-vacancy centers \cite{li2017quantum}.
 Most off-resonant schemes are to some extent robust against decoherence mechanisms.

 Erbium has an odd isotope, $\mathrm{^{167}Er}$, with a non-zero nuclear spin of $I=7/2$.
-A key advantage of using $\mathrm{^{167}Er}$ instead of $\mathrm{^{168}Er}$ is that even at zero magnetic field, $\mathrm{^{167}Er}$:YSO offers around 5 GHz of hyperfine splitting.
+A key advantage of using $\mathrm{^{167}Er}$ instead of zero-nuclear spin isotopes of Er is that even at zero magnetic field, $\mathrm{^{167}Er}$:YSO offers around 5 GHz of hyperfine splitting.
 This is especially important when interacting with superconducting resonators such as superconducting coplanar waveguide cavities that suffer from energy dissipation due to Abrikosov vortex motion in the presence of magnetic fields \cite{song2009microwave}.

 Here, utilizing the dark state protocol, we propose the use of $\mathrm{^{167}Er}$ ions doped into YSO for microwave-to-optical transduction in a three-level system at zero external field.
 YSO is an attractive host crystal because of i) the small nuclear magnetic moments of yttrium ions, and ii) the low isotopic natural abundances of other constituent spins.
+In addition, Er:YSO has narrow homogeneous and inhomogeneous lines especially at zero external field where the magnetic inequivalence of atoms vanishes \cite{sun2002recent, chen2016coupling}.
 We present a detailed analysis of the dark state transducer protocol and estimate the transfer efficiency and fidelity in Sec. \ref{protocol}.
 The implementation of the protocol is discussed in Sec. \ref{impl}.
 In this section, using the spin Hamiltonian, we investigate properties of the ground state microwave (MW) transitions of $\mathrm{^{167}Er}$:YSO at zero field, and we list some of the transitions in the GHz regime that can be used for the dark state protocol.
 Finally, we conclude and provide an outlook in Sec.\ref{conclusion}